robsonrosa/hubot.js/README.md

 ### Help

-If you have questions about the available commands can ask me for help.
+If you have doubt about the available commands, pleaseask me for help.
+I'll be glad to use my knowledge and answer your questions.

 ```
 hubot help